 DOT Footwear Rules: Are Flip-Flops, Crocs, or Sandals Really Illegal for Truckers?

-The claim that truck drivers can be fined by the DOT for wearing flip-flops, crocs, or sandals is false because the FMCSA does not regulate specific footwear and there is no federal rule banning any type of shoe while driving.
+The idea that truck drivers can get fined by the DOT for wearing flip-flops, Crocs, or sandals is false.
+The FMCSA does not regulate footwear for commercial drivers, and there is no federal rule that bans any specific type of shoe while operating a commercial motor vehicle..

 Key Facts:

-• The FMCSA does not ban flip-flops, crocs, or sandals for commercial drivers
+- FMCSA does not ban flip-flops, Crocs, or sandals for commercial drivers

-• Unsafe footwear can contribute to pedal interference, slips, and reduced vehicle control
+- Unsafe footwear can contribute to pedal slip, delayed braking, or reduced control

-Does FMCSA Have a Specific Shoe Rule for Truck Drivers?
+Does FMCSA Have a Specific Shoe Rule for Truck Drivers in 2026?

 Despite what social media says, the Federal Motor Carrier Safety Administration (FMCSA) does not require specific shoes for commercial drivers.
 That viral post was meant as a joke, but many drivers took it seriously.
 There is no federal law banning flip-flops, sandals, or crocs while driving a truck.
 That said, just because a type of footwear is not illegal does not mean it is always the safest choice.